VfxCristi4no/Ninebot-G30-ESC-modding/README.md

   width="300"><br>
 *Credits: <a href="https://discordapp.com/users/1030601422900834345">Stoindl</a>*<br>

 This is the mosfet clamp of the Gen2 ESC.
 The only way to get this clamp off is with a flathead screwdriver and a hammer.
 Clamp the ESC in a vise and carefully begin to hammer the clamp out to the side.
-You can see a example video <a href="https://imgur.com/a/pmB3rNZ">here</a>.
+You can see an example video of reassembling it <a href="https://imgur.com/a/pmB3rNZ">here</a>.
 Make sure if any metal shards have created shorts when inserted the clamp.
 Please bend the mosfet legs at the end so that the body rests parallel to the housing.
 </details>

 ---